Ivo Maček: Maček as a teacher

 In addition to all this, Maček found time to edit sheet music compositions of other composers.
 He edited the following editions: Six and Twelve Little Preludes, Johann Sebastian Bach; Für Elise; Sonata in F minor op.
 2, no. 1; Sonata in C minor op.10, no 1; Sonata in F major op.
 10. no 2; Sonata in D major op.
 10, no. 3; Sonata in C minor (Pathétique), op.13; Sonata in E major op.
 14, no. 1; Sonata in G major op.
 14, no. 2; Sonata in C sharp minor op.
 27, no. 2; Sonata in G minor op.
 49, no 1; Sonata in G major, op.
 49, no. 2; Sonata in G major op.
 79 of Ludwig van Beethoven and Piano Works of Josip Štolcer-Slavenski in two volumes.

 Maček's contributed much to society.
 The most important and responsible functions were confided to him.
-He was the first president of the Federation of Music Artists of Yugoslavia (1950) and the long-term president of the Association of Music Artists of Croatia (1950 – 1951; 1955 – 1960).
-As a versatile and high level music artist he was elected, for his musical culture, knowledge and capacity, a corresponding member (fellow) of the Yugoslav Academy of Sciences and Arts (1954), afterwards a full member (1983).
+He was the first president of the Federation of Music Artists of Yugoslavia (1950) and the long-term president of the Association of Music Artists of Croatia (1950–1951; 1955–1960).
+As a versatile and high-level music artist, he was elected, for his musical culture, knowledge and capacity, a corresponding member (fellow) of the Yugoslav Academy of Sciences and Arts (1954), afterwards a full member (1983).

 As well as all this, Ivo Maček found time to carry out the duties of a delegate of the Council for Education at the final examinations of secondary music schools.
-In addition, from 1968 to 1970 he taught music, as guest professor, at the international music seminars of the Franz Liszt College of Music in Weimar.
+In addition, from 1968 to 1970, he taught music, as a guest professor, at the international music seminars of the Franz Liszt College of Music in Weimar.
 He was a member of juries of numerous competitions for young pianists at home (Contest of Music Artists of Yugoslavia) and abroad (the Tchaikovsky in Moscow in 1962 and the Chopin Competition in Warsaw in 1965, the Busoni in Bolzano in 1965 and the Johann Sebastian Bach Competition in Leipzig in 1964 and 1968).